-- Use the security slot on the projector to attach a Kensington lock.
-See your local computer or electronics dealer for purchase information. - Use the security cable attachment point on the projector to attach a wire cable and secure it to a room fixture or heavy furniture.
+- Use the security slot on the projector to attach a Kensington Microsaver Security system, available from Epson. - Use the security cable attachment point on the projector to attach a wire cable and secure it to a room fixture or heavy furniture.